SRYER/sryer.github.io/_posts/2020-06-06-javascript-canvas-pixel-manipulation-and-performance.md

 var data = imgData.data; // The actual array
 ```

 Say we have a 10 x 7 pixel canvas.
-Then the data array will be 10 x 7 x 4 pixels big.
-Then 'x 4' is because every pixel is represented as rgba data, having an int representing each value.
+Then the data array will be of size 10 x 7 x 4 = 280.
+The 'x 4' is because every pixel is represented as rgba data, having an int representing each value.

 #### Pixel data format